128technology/docs/docs/cli_stats_reference.md

 ## `show stats performance-monitoring peer-path latency`

-Latency in milliseconds for the 128T peer path. (in-memory)
+Latency in milliseconds for the SSR peer path. (in-memory)

 #### Usage